smallstep/autocert/README.md

 #### Doesn't kubernetes already ship with a certificate authority?

-Yes, it uses [a bunch of CAs](https://jvns.ca/blog/2017/08/05/how-kubernetes-certificates-work/) for different sorts of control plane communication.
-Technically, kubernetes doesn't _come with_ a CA. It has integration points that allow you to use any CA (e.g., [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) [uses CFSSL](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/2983b28f13b294c6422a5600bb6f14142f5e7a26/docs/02-certificate-authority.md).
-You could use [`step certificates`](https://github.com/smallstep/certificates), which `autocert` is based on, instead.
+Kubernetes uses [several certificates](https://jvns.ca/blog/2017/08/05/how-kubernetes-certificates-work/) for different sorts of control plane communication.
+Technically, kubernetes doesn't _come with_ a CA. It has integration points that allow you to use any CA. See our blog [Automating TLS in Kubernetes The Hard Way](https://smallstep.com/blog/kubernetes-the-secure-way/) to learn a lot more.

-In any case, these CAs are meant for control plane communication.
-You could use them for your service-to-service data plane, but it's probably not a good idea.
+In any case, the Kubernetes CA is meant for control plane communication.
+You could use it for your service-to-service data plane, but it's probably not a good idea to co-mingle these cryptographic boundaries.

 #### What permissions does `autocert` require in my cluster and why?